ahmedrangel/tetrio-bot/README.md

 pnpm start
 ```

-4. If the login is successful, the bot will create a custom private match with autostart settings, and the room code will be logged to the console like `Joined room: ABCD`.
+4. If the login is successful, the bot will create a custom private room with autostart settings, and the room code will be logged to the console like `Joined room: ABCD`.

 ## Demo
 The bot is the one on the right side.